 - Making sure you get a fair benefits offer

 You should receive benefits while you’re away from work.
-However, the insurer might pressure you to return before you’re fully healed.
+However, the insurer might pressure you to return before you fully recover.
 This can hurt your compensation options.

 An experienced lawyer can make sure the process is fair to you.
-Reach out today for the help you need and deserve.
+So reach out today for the help you need and deserve.

 No Upfront Fees or Hidden Costs

 When you hire one of our Stonecrest workers’ compensation lawyers, you don’t have to worry about any upfront costs or hidden fees.
 We never seek to take advantage of you after your accident.
 Our only goal is to get you fairly compensated for your injuries.

 We know that there are many shady lawyers and predatory law firms out there.
 That’s why we operate on a contingency fee basis.
 You only have to pay us if we succeed in helping you and getting you a settlement.
 If we can’t get you any money for your injuries, you don’t have to pay us anything in return.

 One thing you should always keep in mind is that insurance companies are businesses.
 Their main goal is to get you to settle for less than what your damages actually cost.
 The reason for this is because they want to protect their bottom line against your claims.

 Insurance companies accomplish this with stall tactics during negotiations.
 However, before the negotiation process even begins, an insurance adjuster may try to get in contact with you.
 Therefore, after your injury, it’s imperative to watch what you say and how you act.
 Anything you do can get used against you.

 Never accept the initial settlement offer if it seems too weak.
 Even if the insurance company promises a fast payout, it’s okay to be skeptical about their end of the deal.
 To avoid this, please give our Stonecrest workers’ compensation lawyers a call so we can evaluate any deals and help you get a settlement that reflects your damages.